1backend/1backend/server/docker/llama-cpp-python/README.md

 ## cuda

-The cuda folder version is used by OpenOrch (see the `OPENORCH_GPU_PLATFORM` on the [Server envars page](https://openorch.org/docs/running-the-server/backend-environment-variables)).
+The cuda folder version is used by 1Backend (see the `OPENORCH_GPU_PLATFORM` on the [Server envars page](https://1backend.com/docs/running-the-server/backend-environment-variables)).

 It is designed to run on multiple GPUs with CUDA support.